SFEley/em-aws/README.markdown

 ### Failure Case ###

-As with the success case, the request object will directly return the data from the failure response, such as `#error` and `#message`.
-The `#success?` value of the request will be _false_, and if a block was given, it will not have been run.

-**Attempting to access data attributes will raise an exception.**  If you are not prepared for this, check the `#success?` attribute first.
+Failing in synchronous mode will raise an exception containing the error code and message from Amazon.

 ## General Notes ##

-The following behavior is true for all AWS services:
+The following behavior is true for all [AWS] services:

 * **EM::AWS** uses HTTP POST by default for all Query Protocol calls.
-It is possible to override this by passing `method: :get` on service object initialization, but this will limit the amount of data that can be passed.
+You can override it to use GET queries by passing `method: :get` on service initialization.
+(This will of course limit the amount of data that can be passed.)
 * SSL is enabled by default.
 You can disable it globally with `EM::AWS.ssl = false` or locally by passing `ssl: false` on service object initialization.
 * XML response values that include lists of `<member>` elements will be flattened into arrays.
 * XML response values that include `<key>` and `<value>` pairs will be flattened into Ruby hashes.
-* Network errors and Amazon HTTP 500 errors are automatically retried; the number of attempts can be set with the `EM::AWS.retries` attribute.
-(The default is 10.)
-* The retry delay follows a Fibonacci sequence: the first two retries are 1 second apart, then 2 seconds, then 3, then 5, etc.  A full cycle of 10 retries thus takes 143 seconds.
-If the error is not resolved by that time, it will be returned as a **FailureResponse**.
-* If any query receives a `Throttling` response from Amazon, it will also be retried, and subsequent calls to the same service will be subject to a 1 second delay.
+* If any query receives a `Throttling` response from Amazon, it will be retried, and subsequent calls to the same service will be subject to a 1 second delay.
 The delay will expire if two minutes pass without a throttling error.

 ## SQS ##